New Techniques for obtaining Schubert-type formulas for Hamiltonian manifolds: Introduction

+This generalizes the formula in \cite{GT} whenever $H^2(M;\R) \neq \R$; cf. Remark~\ref{rmk:symplectic}.
+This case includes, for example, any generic coadjoint orbit of dimension greater than two.
+At first glance, the formula above doesn't look simpler than the one in \cite{GT} -- they both involve sums over the same set of paths.
+However, a path $\gamma \in \Sigma(p,q)$ contributes $0$ to the formula if $\w_{\gamma_i}(\gamma_i) = \w_{\gamma_i}(\gamma_{i+1})$ for some $1 \leq i \leq |\gamma| - 1$.
+Most of our paper (the proof of Theorem~\ref{thm:main} itself takes less than a page) is dedicated to explaining how to choose the cohomology classes $\w_r$ so that only a few paths contribute, and proving that in these cases the formula is manifestly positive whenever the restrictions themselves are all positive (see Remark \ref{positive terms}).

+In \S\ref{S:HC} we show that we can reduce the number of paths whenever there exists a cohomology class $\w$ whose restriction to $H^2(M;\R)$ is in the closure of the Hamiltonian cone (see Definition~\ref{hamcone}) and has the property that $\w(p) = \w(q) \neq \w(r)$ for some edges $(p,q)$ and $(q,r)$ in the canonical graph.
+For example, if $M$ is a GKM manifold which admits an invariant K\"ahler structure, then it is enough to find a cohomology class in the closure of the K\"ahler cone that vanishes on the two-sphere that corresponds to the edge $(p,q)$, but not on the two-sphere that corresponds to $(q,r)$.

-Our technique is particularly powerful when the manifold is an equivariant fiber bundle over another Hamiltonian manifold so that, for example, the projection map intertwines compatible invariant complex structures; explicit computations are especially easy in this case.
+In \S\ref{bundles}, we show that our technique is particularly powerful when the manifold is a ``strong symplectic fibration'' over another Hamiltonian manifold; this class includes, for example, equivariant fiber bundles with the property that the projection map intertwines compatible invariant complex structures.
+Explicit computations are especially easy in this case.
 In particular, in Corollary~\ref{corollary formula} we give an inductive formula for the restrictions $\alpha_p(q)$ in terms of the paths in the base and the canonical classes on the fiber.
 Finally, by Theorem~\ref{tower symp}, our formula is {\em integral} whenever $M$ is a ``tower'' of complex projective spaces, that is, a fiber bundle over $\CP^{n}$ whose fiber is also a tower of complex projective spaces.
 More generally, if the fibers $F_j$ are not projective spaces, but do satisfy $H^*(F_j;A) \simeq H^*\big(\CP^{n_j};A\big)$ for some subring $A \subset \R$, then the contributions are all polynomials in the weights with coefficients in $A$.